EdwinRou/EdwinRou/README.md

 ## Hi there 👋
+- 🌱 I’m currently studying Data Science at "Institut Polytechnique de Paris" in the M2 Data Science.
+- 🔭 I’m currently working on AI
+- 👯 I’m looking to collaborate on the ARC Prize.

 <!--
 **EdwinRou/EdwinRou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.